telemachus/notes/anna-karenina/anna-karenina.md

 > The study was slowly lit up by the candle that was brought in.
 Familiar
 > details emerged: deer antlers, bookshelves, the shiny stove with the vent that
-> had long been in need of repair, his father’s sofa, the big desk, an open book
+> had long been in need of repair, his father's sofa, the big desk, an open book
 > on the desk, a broken ashtray, a notebook with his handwriting.
 When he saw
 > all this, he surrendered to a moment of doubt about whether he could create
 > that new life he had been dreaming about during his journey home.
 It was as
 > if all these traces of his life had grabbed hold of him and were saying: "No,
-> you’ll never get away from us or be any different, but you’ll be just the same
+> you'll never get away from us or be any different, but you'll be just the same
 > as you have always been: with your doubts and eternal dissatisfaction with
 > yourself, your vain attempts to improve and your failures, and your eternal
 > expectation of a happiness which can never possibly be granted to you."